 Otherwise refer to the following sections, depending on whether or not the boot menu appears when starting Tails:

-Send us an email including the following information:
+If none of this works, send us an email including the following information:

 Which version of Tails are you trying to start?